akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/header-directives/headerValuePF.md

 The `headerValuePF` directive is an alternative syntax version of @ref[headerValue](headerValue.md).

-If the function throws an exception the request is rejected with a `MalformedHeaderRejection`.
+If the function throws an exception the request is rejected with a @unidoc[MalformedHeaderRejection].

 If the function is not defined for any header the request is rejected as "NotFound".